 - 2016-2017 Year: fall 2016, spring 2017 and summer 2017

-Once you’ve checked all of the above, submit documents to the Boise State Financial Aid Office.
-Recommended methods for submission, in order of preference are:
+Once you’ve checked all of the above, submit your documents to the Financial Aid Office in the Administration Building, Room 113 in any of the following ways:

 - Scanned and sent via email attachment to firstname.lastname@example.org (photographs of documents are unacceptable due to quality reasons).

-- Postal Mail: least desirable method due to delays and risk of lost documents.
+- Postal Mail is the least desirable method due to delays and risk of lost documents.

-June 1 is the last day for Priority Applicants (those receiving work-study, Perkins loans, or SEOG grant) to submit documents for verification in order to retain priority status for the following fall and spring semesters.
+June 1 is the last day for priority applicants (if you are receiving work-study, Perkins loans, or SEOG grant) to submit documents for verification in order to retain priority status for the following fall and spring semesters.

-Students submitting verification documents after June 1st will still be evaluated for Pell Grant and Direct Loan eligibility.
+If you submit verification documents after June 1, you will still be evaluated for Pell Grant and Direct Loan eligibility.

-Submitting verification items as soon as possible helps to prevent delays receiving your financial aid and potential late fees.
+Submit your verification items as soon as possible to prevent delays and avoid late fees.

-You will receive an email when our verification team has reviewed your FAFSA and documents.
+You will receive one of the following emails when our verification team has reviewed your FAFSA and documents:

 The IRS Data Retrieval Tool (DRT) transfers your tax information directly into the FAFSA.
 This highly-recommended tool is available for use by most parents and students who have filed taxes.

-By transferring verified tax information to the FAFSA, refraining from making changes to the numbers, then signing and submitting the correction, Boise State receives a confirmation that the FAFSA income information is considered “verified”.
+Once you have transferred your verified tax information to the FAFSA, make no further changes, then sign and submit the correction, Boise State receives confirmation that the FAFSA income information is “verified”.

 Using the IRS DRT is simple and saves the student and family time when submitting the FAFSA.
 It also means less paperwork to request and submit to our office.

-- Detail matters – the more information you can provide on your forms, the less likely we will make requests for additional information.
+- Details matter – the more information you provide, the less likely we’ll need to request additional information.

 - Always monitor your To Do items and BroncoMail for specific instructions for your individual situation.

-- Remember to include your ID number on all documents sent to our office.
+- Include your ID number on all documents sent to our office.

-- We are unable to waive late fees for students who submit verification documents late or who are waiting for the verification process to be completed.
-Please remember it can take multiple weeks for our team to review your submitted items.
+- Act promptly — it can take several weeks to review your submitted items.
+We can’t waive late fees if you submit verification documents late or are waiting for the verification process to be completed.